Key Takeaways

 What is the typical lifespan of fiber-optic cables compared to traditional copper cables?

-Fiber-optic cables boast a longer lifespan than traditional copper cables, typically lasting over 25 years.
-Their durability against corrosion and wear makes them a more sustainable long-term choice.
+Fiber-optic cables have a significantly longer lifespan than traditional copper cables, typically lasting over 25 years.

-Can fiber-optic internet be affected by weather conditions like storms or extreme temperatures?
+Can fiber-optic internet be affected by weather conditions, such as storms or extreme temperatures?

-Unlike copper cables, fiber-optic internet is less prone to weather-related disruptions.
-Its design ensures minimal impact from storms or extreme temperatures, maintaining consistent performance.
+Unlike copper cables, fiber-optic internet is far less prone to weather-related disruptions.
+The use of light pulses for data transmission minimizes the impact of storms or extreme temperatures, maintaining a consistent, reliable connection.

 Are there any health risks associated with fiber-optic internet?